MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 ## Verify end user policy enforcement

-When traffic reaches Microsoft's Secure Service Edge, Microsoft Entra Internet Access will perform security controls either on on the Uniform Resource Locator (URL) for HTTP traffic or the Server Name Indicator (SNI) header for Transport Layer Security (TLS) encrypted traffic.
+When traffic reaches Microsoft's Secure Service Edge, Microsoft Entra Internet Access performs security controls either on the Uniform Resource Locator (URL) for HTTP traffic or the Server Name Indicator (SNI) header for Transport Layer Security (TLS) encrypted traffic.

 Use a Windows device with the Global Secure Access client installed.
 Sign in as a user that is assigned the Internet traffic acquisition profile.
 Test that navigating to websites is allowed or restricted as expected.